 The discussion will focus on the book and work in the exhibition.
 Please read the book so you can participate in the discussion.
 For more information, contact Becca Hiester at 843-722-2706x237 or [email protected].

-Please Note: This book club will be done virtually, and NOT held at the Gibbes Museum of Art.
+Please Note: The discussion will take place over Zoom and will NOT be held at the Gibbes Museum of Art.

-Discussion is free for all, but please register in advance.REGISTER NOW
+Discussion is free for all, but please register in advance to receive the Zoom call information.REGISTER NOW

 Family picnics, bar-b-ques, church gatherings, and community festivals have been held for 155 years to commemorate the abolition of slavery.
 Most people associate the end of American slavery with The…READ MORE